eibkid/eibkid/README.md

-# Hi there, Welcome to my code stash 👋
+# Hi there, Welcome to my codes stash 👋